Living in Uruguay

 We asked people how much they someone comfortably live on in Uruguay, they wrote:

 "The cost of living in Uruguay is generally considered to be quite affordable.
 Prices for basic goods and services are generally lower than in many other countries.
 However, the cost of living in the capital city of Montevideo is higher than in the rest of the country.
 Rental prices for a nice 1 bedroom apartment in Uruguay range from $500 to $800 USD per month, while a nice 2 bedroom apartment can cost between $800 and $1,200 USD per month.
-Eating dinner at a moderately priced restaurant in Uruguay can cost around $15 USD per person," remarked one expat in Uruguay.
+Eating dinner at a moderately priced restaurant in Uruguay can cost around $15 USD per person," remarked one expat living in Uruguay.

 What type of recreational facilities are in Uruguay?